Trapped-ion toolbox to simulate quantum Otto heat engines: Unitary stroke

 \section{Unitary stroke}

-After introducing the physical model, we move on to describe the evolution of the two-level system throughout the strokes of the quantum Otto cycle, beginning with the unitary strokes.
-In these strokes, the electronic component of the ion (ECI) evolves unitarily while its frequency changes from an initial value $\omega_{e}\left(0\right)$ to a final value $\omega_{e}\left(\tau\right)$ according to time-dependent function $\omega_{e}\left(t\right)$.
-For instance, this can be achieved by applying an external magnetic field on the trapped ion \citep{Oliveira2023}.
-When the electronic frequency increases, the unitary stroke is called an expansion stroke; otherwise, it is called a compression stroke.
-Assuming that the trapped ion does not interact with any field capable to induce transitions during the frequency change, it follows from Eqs. (\ref{eq:1}) and (\ref{eq:5}) that its electronic component undergoes a unitary evolution.
-In this case, therefore, the dynamics of the electronic state $\rho_{e}\left(t\right)=\text{tr}_{m}\left[\rho\left(t\right)\right]$ obeys the von Neumann equation
+After introducing the physical model, we proceed to describe the evolution of the two-level system throughout the strokes of the quantum Otto cycle, beginning with the unitary strokes.
+In these strokes, the electronic component of the ion (ECI) evolves unitarily while its modified frequency changes from an initial value $\Delta_{e}\left(0\right)$ to a final value $\Delta_{e}\left(\tau\right)$ according to a time-dependent function $\Delta_{e}\left(t\right)$.
+When the modified electronic frequency increases, the unitary stroke is called an expansion stroke; otherwise, it is called a compression stroke.

+To induce the change in the modified electronic frequency and ensure that the ECI evolves unitarily, we consider the interaction between the ion and an electric field of a laser beam propagating along the $x$-direction, with a time-dependent frequency $\omega^{L}\left(t\right)\equiv\omega_{x,1}^{L}\left(t\right)=\omega\left(t\right)$.
+By eliminating the summations in Eq. (\ref{eq:9}) (setting $\alpha=x$ and $l=1$) and choosing $\phi=0$, the rotating-wave approximation yields the interaction Hamiltonian \citep{Leibfried2003}